 If these two storms at any point come within 900 miles or so of each other, they may rotate counter-clockwise around a common center and may potentially join into one much larger storm.
-Wind shear from each storm would somewhat weaken the other so while they don’t quite gain strength from combining, they gain size and increased duration which can also be disastrous.
+Wind shear from each storm would somewhat weaken the other so while they do not gain strength from combining, they gain size and increase in duration which can also be disastrous.

 If this year has taught us anything, it’s to expect the unexpected – considering this particular scenario hasn’t occurred within the past 60 years, we may very well have been able to set our clocks by this.
-Regardless of circumstance, our organization continues to strive toward a solution to these very monsters that loom over us each year.
+Regardless of circumstance, our organization strives toward a solution to these very monsters that loom over us each year.

 We ask you all to stay safe and remain faithful that the answers to Mother Nature’s annual devastation will soon be at hand.